StarRocks/starrocks/docs/en/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs.
 Therefore, a full-size refresh is performed once the task is triggered.

-For Hive Catalog, Iceberg Catalog (starting from v3.1.4), JDBC catalog (starting from v3.1.4, only for MySQL Range partitioning), and Paimon Catalog (starting from v3.2.1), StarRocks supports detecting data changes at the partition level.
+For Hive Catalog, Iceberg Catalog (starting from v3.1.4), JDBC catalog (starting from v3.1.4, only for MySQL range-partitioned tables), and Paimon Catalog (starting from v3.2.1), StarRocks supports detecting data changes at the partition level.
 As a result, StarRocks can:

 - Refresh only the partitions with data changes to avoid full-size refresh, reducing resource consumption caused by refresh.